HubertSotnowski/cainapp-old/README.md

 1. Download Python 3.9 📥 (https://www.python.org/ftp/python/3.9.2/python-3.9.2-amd64.exe)

-   Python 3.9 only supports Windows 8+, if you want to run cain app on Windows 7 (or if you have a Kepler GPU), use Python 3.7 (https://www.python.org/ftp/python/3.7.9/python-3.7.9-amd64.exe)

 2. Install python 3.9, and remember to select "Add to PATH"

 3. In cmd run